-It’s important to note, eligibility requirements for married couples with just one spouse applying for Medicaid has different eligibility requirements.
+It’s important to note, eligibility requirements for married couples with just one spouse applying for long-term care Medicaid has different eligibility requirements.
 For example, there is a monthly maintenance needs allowance for non-applicant spouses.
-This allows applicant spouses to transfer up to $3,090 / month in income to their non-applicant spouses.
-There is also a community spouse resource allowance that allows non-applicant spouses to keep up to $123,600 of the couples’ assets.
+This allows applicant spouses to transfer up to $3,160.50 / month in income to their non-applicant spouses.
+There is also a community spouse resource allowance that allows non-applicant spouses to keep up to $126,420 of the couples’ assets.

-In addition to the Medicaid program options for senior care listed above, the state of Washington also offers two non-Medicaid program.
+In addition to the Medicaid program options for senior care listed above, the state of Washington also offers two non-Medicaid programs.

-1) The Washington State’s Volunteer Services (VCS) Program provides seniors with free services, such as companionship, housecleaning, meal preparation, personal care assistance, and transportation.
+1) The Washington State’s Volunteer Services, also called Volunteer Chore Services (VCS) Program, provides seniors with free services, such as companionship, housecleaning, meal preparation, personal care assistance, and transportation.
 This program is intended to assist seniors in continuing to live at home rather than requiring more costly nursing home placement.
 For eligibility requirements, click here.

 2. The Washington Tailored Support for Older Adults (TSOA) is for seniors who are “at risk” of requiring Medicaid services for long-term care.
 Intended to support these individuals in living independently, and to support their unpaid caregivers, adult day care, meal delivery, respite care, home modifications, and caregiver training is available.
 To learn more, click here.